College Credit Courses for High School Students

-Academically ready rising or graduated high school seniors are invited to apply to Brown’s Pre-Baccalaureate Program, a selective program designed to engage college-ready high school students in college level learning.
-"Pre-Baccs" (as they are known on campus) enroll in regular Brown University Summer Session undergraduate courses, earn college credit, study side-by-side with Brown undergraduates, and experience the rigors and deep satisfactions of Ivy League learning.
+Academically-ready rising or graduated high school seniors are invited to apply to Brown’s Pre-Baccalaureate Program, a selective program designed to engage college-ready high school students in college-level learning.
+"Pre-Baccs" (as they are known on campus) enroll in regular Brown University Summer Session undergraduate courses, earn college credit, study side-by-side with Brown undergraduates, and experience the rigors and deep satisfaction of Ivy League learning.

-Course offerings span the undergraduate, first year curriculum – across the natural sciences and mathematics, the social sciences, humanities and the fine and performing arts.
-All courses offered are equivalent to full semester long courses, compressed into the intense 7 week long summer schedule.
+Course offerings are from the undergraduate, first-year curriculum and span the natural sciences and mathematics, the social sciences, the humanities, and the fine and performing arts.
+All courses offered are equivalent to full, semester-long courses, compressed into an intense 7-week-long summer schedule.
 Classes meet approximately 8 hours per week, and involve at least as much outside work.
-Classes are typically small, facilitating close collaboration with other students and with the instructor, who as a member of the Brown teaching community is focused above all on student learning.
-The compressed semester, intense pace and attention paid to each student in small classes makes the summer an ideal time for focused study and serious intellectual growth.
+Classes are typically small, facilitating close collaboration with other students and with the instructor, who, as a member of the Brown teaching community, is focused above all on student learning.
+The compressed semester, intense pace, and attention paid to each student in small classes makes the summer an ideal time for focused study and serious intellectual growth.

 Find a College Credit Course »

 Note that we continue to add new credit courses daily.

 The courses open to Pre-Baccs may provide students with advanced standing once they enroll as an undergraduate in a college or university.
 High school students take college-level courses for a wide variety of reasons, including:

 - To build upon high school course work and take that learning to another level

 - To access opportunities to study in areas not available in their high school

 - To explore fields of study they may undertake as future majors